evadne/pictorial/README.md

 *	If `--confirm-overwrite` is not specified, then conflicts will cause the old files to be renamed `fileName.old.<HASH>`.
 Otherwise, conflicts will cause the old files to be overwritten.
 Other parameters are self-documentary.

-Specifying `--dry-run` will cause Pictorial not to modify any file.
+*	Specifying `--dry-run` will cause Pictorial not to modify any file.

-`--strip` wants an array of “bulks” that PNGCrush understands.
+*	`--strip` wants an array of chunks that PNGCrush understands.

+*	`--notify-by nil` silences the beep and suppresses the Growl notification.